BurlesonBrad/service-pack-for-storefront/readme.txt

 **Compatibility**

 When you need a plugin from developer X working hand to hand with a plugin from developer Y, it can get somehow tricky.
-So as I see it, why not developing together all basic functionalities that a e-commerce should have anyway ?
+So as I see it, why not developing and packing together all basic functionalities that a e-commerce should have anyway ?
 And what plugin a WordPress e-commerce should minimally have ?

 - The awesome WooCommerce plugin and its official Storefront theme
 - A good SEO plugin